Retreating at De-Tong Ling

 Individual retreat is a personal meditative journey.
 Success in this journey requires preparation, including knowing what to expect from retreat, what to do in retreat and how to end a retreat.
 We strongly advise that people seek out and follow the advice of a qualified and experienced teacher before engaging in solitary retreat.Download Retreat Info Pack Apply for Retreat

 Retreat space is currently available for solitary meditation retreat at De-Tong Ling.
-Five retreat houses are operational, with people engaging in individual retreats of various duration.
+Four retreat houses are operational, with people engaging in individual retreats of various duration.
 We strongly suggest that bookings are made well in advance of the time you actually plan to commence retreat.

 The houses are not visible from one another and offer long views out to sea, valleys of native bushland and the opportunity to enjoy birds and wildlife in a natural setting.